crest-summit/summit-help/summit/search.md

-Type here to search the work items by PI, Sponsor, Assigned Pre-Award Associate, Creator, ID, Label, and Submitting Organization Number and Name
+Type here to search the work items by PI, Sponsor, Sponsor Abbreviation, Assigned Pre-Award Associate, Creator, ID, Label, Status, Status Reason, Type of Work, and Submitting Organization Number and Name